-In the best case scenario you’re wasting time dealing with chargebacks and wasting money paying fees.
+In the best-case scenario, you’re wasting time dealing with chargebacks and wasting money paying fees.
 Worst case scenario you wind up on a Terminated Merchant File (TMF) list that prevents you from processing credit and debit cards.

-Chageback Insurance and How it Helps
+Chargeback Insurance and How it Helps

-Chargeback insurance helps merchants weather the penalties imposed by chargebacks.
+Chargeback insurance helps merchants whether the penalties imposed by chargebacks.
 It is like other forms of insurance—protecting you from unforeseen circumstances.
 There are several beneficial areas that chargeback insurance covers.
 For example, you can use your policy to recover losses from counterfeit credit cards used by scammers.
-The insurance will also cover “ship to” changes in address that occur post-purchase.
+The insurance will also cover “ship to” changes in the address that occur post-purchase.
 Finally, if there’s a signature mismatch when the customer signs at point-of-sale the insurance will kick in and cover your chargeback loss.